kivy/kivy/doc/sources/contribute.rst

 So here is the initial setup to begin with our workflow (you only need to do this once to install Kivy).
-Basically you follow the installation instructions from :ref:`dev-install`, but you don't clone our repository, you fork it.
+Basically you follow the installation instructions from :ref:`kivy-dev-install`, but you don't clone our repository, you fork it.
 Here are the steps:

     #.
 Log in to GitHub